-Cup and handle crypto pattern: what it is and how to trade
+Cup and Handle crypto pattern: what is it and how to trade it?

 The cup and handle pattern

 The cup and handle pattern – this term was chosen because of the similarity between this type of utensils and what the trader sees on the chart.
 The figure in the technical analysis is considered a model of trend continuation.
 It is usually formed in the middle of an upward or downward trend and looks like a correction area consisting of two elements: an arc that looks like a cup, and a short descending area that looks like a handle.
 The chart below shows an example of the figure.

 In the process of forming the figure creates maxima (cup boundaries), connecting which we obtain the level of resistance.
 In the event of a breakout and consolidation above the resistance line, the upward trend continues.